Overview of Property Co-ownership in Singapore

 Common Scenarios Where Disputes Arise Due to Refusal to Sell Property

-• For HDB units, a common scenario occurs when one family member wishes to acquire their own HDB unit.
-Either an adult child who co-owns a HDB with their parents wishing to by their own HDB unit (either alone or with a spouse), or an adult sibling who co-owns a HDB with another adult sibling, wishing to buy their own HDB unit (either alone or with a spouse).
+- For HDB units, a common scenario occurs when one family member wishes to acquire their own HDB unit.
+Either an adult child who co-owns a HDB with their parents wishing to buy their own HDB unit (either alone or with a spouse), or an adult sibling who co-owns a HDB with another adult sibling, wishing to buy their own HDB unit (either alone or with a spouse).

-Type of Court Orders Can You Get To Force a Sale of Property
+Type of Court Orders You Can Get to Force a Sale of Property

 “The Court might consider the option of the other co-owner buying the share of the outgoing owner.
 If so, the Court would have to decide the price and the mechanism of the sale to the other co-owner.”

-Factors That the Court Considers Before Ordering a Sale of Property
+Factors that the Court Considers Before Ordering a Sale of Property

-The Court takes several factors into account, when deciding whether to Order the sale of property, including :
+The Court takes several factors into account when deciding whether to order the sale of property, including :

-• The financial contributions of each co-owner towards the purchase price, housing loan, property taxes and also other expenses such as renovations.
+- The financial contributions of each co-owner towards the purchase price, housing loan, property taxes and also other expenses such as renovations.

-• How income and rental derived from property was utilised.
+- How income and rental derived from property was utilised.

-• In the Family Justice Court, special rules apply under the Women’s Charter to decide the share that spouses should each have in a matrimonial home or property.
-The special factors include length of marriage, if there are children, the direct financial contributions and indirect non-financial contributions such as caregiving by each spouse to the family.
+- In the Family Justice Court, special rules apply under the Women’s Charter to decide the share that spouses should each have in a matrimonial home or property.
+The special factors include length of marriage, if there are children, direct financial contributions and indirect non-financial contributions such as caregiving by each spouse to the family.

 How We Help Clients in Forced Property Sale Cases